doedje/MDMagic/README.md

 But as an advocate of seperating content from logic I would recommend to set up a seperate git repository for your content.

-Since I use [NGINX](https://www.nginx.org) to serve my sites I use the following configuration:
+Since I use [NGINX](https://www.nginx.org) to serve my documentation I use the following configuration:

 ```
 # docs with mdmagic